Fueling the Future: A 21st Century Approach to Hunger Relief

 How do we help?

 Think of Second Harvest Heartland like a “wholesaler” for donated and rescued foods.
-We get food in large quantities, primarily through farmers, food producers, and grocery stores, and then we distribute it throughout 59 counties in Minnesota and Wisconsin to 1,000 food shelf and meal program partners — think of them like the “retail locations.”
+We get food in large quantities, primarily through farmers, food producers, and grocery stores, and then we distribute it throughout 59 counties in Minnesota and Wisconsin to 1,000 food shelf and meal program partners—think of them like the “retail locations.”
 We provide, on average, 74% of the food that is in turn given to our neighbors in need through food shelves.

-Current and Projected Distribution Growth
+Projected Distribution Growth

 Why the campaign?